fedelombar/go-balance-manager/problem.md

 The decision regarding database architecture, table structure and service architecture is made by you.

 The application should be prepared for running via docker containers.

 Best option will be running application via docker compose up -d without additional configuration.

-Please, be informed that application without description about how to run and test it won't be accepted and reviewed.
+Description about how to run and test it.

-Note: test task might be tested by automated tools.
+Might be tested by automated tools.

 ## User Id
 User id should be positive integer (`uint64`).